pulumi/pulumi-hugo/themes/default/content/blog/pinecone-serverless/index.md

 ## Hello, Pulumi Pinecone Provider!  👋

 The [Pinecone](https://pinecone.io/) integration with [Pulumi](https://www.pulumi.com) offers now a native way to manage Pinecone Serverless indexes.
-Utilize any of Pulumi's [supported languages](https://www.pulumi.com/docs/languages-sdks/) to effortlessly create, update, and remove your Pinecone indexes.
-This integration facilitates the application of [Infrastructure as Code](https://www.pulumi.com/what-is/what-is-infrastructure-as-code/) principles, helping you to work even more efficiently.
-Furthermore, this gives you the benefit of tapping into Pulumi's wide range of [providers](https://www.pulumi.com/product/), offering you a diverse and powerful set of tools to enhance your development work.
+Utilize any of Pulumi's [supported languages](/docs/languages-sdks/) to effortlessly create, update, and remove your Pinecone indexes.
+This integration facilitates the application of [Infrastructure as Code](/what-is/what-is-infrastructure-as-code/) principles, helping you to work even more efficiently.
+Furthermore, this gives you the benefit of tapping into Pulumi's wide range of [providers](/product/), offering you a diverse and powerful set of tools to enhance your development work.

-## What is Pinecone (Serverless)? 🧐
+## What is Pinecone? 🧐

 Pinecone is a fully managed [vector database](https://www.pinecone.io/learn/vector-database/) with an easy-to-use API that allows you to build and deploy high-performance AI applications.
 Applications involving large language models, generative AI, and semantic search require a vector database to store and retrieve [vector embeddings](https://www.pinecone.io/learn/vector-embeddings-for-developers/).
 Vector embeddings enable AI applications to gain a deeper understanding of the data and maintain a long-term memory to draw upon.